Atomwaffenverbotsvertrag UNO 2017

 Stressing the role of public conscience in the furthering of the principles of

-humanity as evidenced by the call for the total elimination of nuclear weapons, and
+humanity as evidenced by the call for the total elimination of nuclear weapons,

 recognizing the efforts to that end undertaken by the United Nations, the